Kadeny-128/consensus-engine/README.md

-AI Lead Identification Engine (Drug Discovery)
+# AI Lead Identification Engine for Drug Discovery

 A V1 prototype of an agentic swarm for identifying and verifying pharmaceutical drug targets.